Our Team

 Photo Credit: Hulleah Tsinhnahjinnie (Seminole/Muscogee/Dine’)

-Mima Salas, Program Associate for Thriving Women
+Mima Salas, Program Coordinator for Thriving Women

 Diné/Xicana/Gabrieliño Kizh